freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1450.1

-Still the same two folders.
+Still the same items.
 Rename the `website` folder to `website-boilerplate`.

 #### HINTS